-"I'm really interested in buying local.
-My reasons tend to be pragmatic, I don't look at it like going down to the farmer's market.
-The reason I want to buy local is because I want to support what's within ANZ time zones.”
+“I’m really interested in buying local.
+My reasons tend to be pragmatic, I don’t look at it like going down to the farmer’s market.
+The reason I want to buy local is because I want to support what’s within Australian and New Zealand time zones.”

 “Integration is also important.
 Going local increases the chance of gaining an IT partner who understands the local ecosystem; understanding that a school in New Zealand and Australia probably uses certain systems, and understanding where that piece of software that’s being sold to me exists within that entire ecosystem.”

 “If I go and I buy a random piece of software from the UK or from the US, they might not understand anything about any of the other software that I’m using, and it probably won’t integrate.
 I think that’s why it’s important.”